 Lake St. Catherine is a beautiful 852-acre lake located in the towns of Wells and Poultney, Vermont.
 This five-mile lake system consists of the northern Lily Pond, the central main lake, and the southern Little Lake, with channels connecting all parts.
 Wells is a quaint old village with a general store and two churches.
-Poultney offers shopping and is the home of Green Mountain College.
+Poultney offers shopping and until recently was the home of lovely Green Mountain College which closed in 2018.
 The nearby town of Granville, New York, provides shopping as well.

 The lake supports excellent fishing for bass, trout, northern pike, catfish, and panfish.
 Several rental cottages are available along the western shore of the lake.

 The lovely Lake St. Catherine Country Club is only a few miles from the lake, and it offers a challenging 18-hole course with spectacular views of the surrounding area as well as an attractive clubhouse and restaurant with dining indoors and oudoors.

 The state of Vermont operates the Lake St. Catherine State Park along the northeastern shore of the main lake.
 The park offers camping, boating, swimming, and picnicking with clean facilities and level campsites.
 In addition, the Wells Lakeside Park is located on the northwestern end of Little Lake, and offers a pleasant spot for picnicking and launching of canoes and kayaks.

 Carved out by glaciers years ago, Lake St. Catherine nestles at the foot of a range of small mountains.
 A fascinating history of Wells, Vermont can be seen at Archive.org’s “History of Wells, Vermont, for the first century after its settlement”.
 This detailed account of the town’s first hundred years offers some interesting information about the early uses of the lake by the industrious settlers during the eighteenth and early nineteenth centuries.